ADA-research/Sparkle/Documentation/source/userguide/userguide.md

 ### Slurm (focused on Grace)

-Slurm settings can be specified in the `Settings/sparkle_slurm_settings.txt` file.
-Currently these settings are inserted *as is* in any `srun` or `sbatch` calls done by Sparkle.
+Slurm settings can be specified in the `Settings/settings.ini` file.
+Any Slurm Setting not internally recognised by Sparkle will be added to the `sbatch` or `srun` calls.
+Currently these settings are inserted *as is* in any Slurm calls done by Sparkle.
 This means that any options exclusive to one or the other currently should not be used (see {numref}`slurm-disallowed`).

 To overwrite the default settings specific to the cluster Grace in Leiden, you should set the option "--partition" with a valid value on your cluster.
 Also, you might have to adapt "--mem-per-cpu" to your system.